ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

         status_group
-          The status for the UNIX file specified in *path*.
+          The status for the UNIX file specified in :emphasis:`path`.

-          If you do not specify a value for the *status_group* parameter the module assumes that the pathname exists, searches for it, and fails the module if the pathname does not exist.
+          If you do not specify a value for the :emphasis:`status\_group` parameter the module assumes that the pathname exists, searches for it, and fails the module if the pathname does not exist.

           Maps to PATHOPTS status group file options on z/OS.

           You can specify up to 6 choices.

-          *oappend* sets the file offset to the end of the file before each write, so that data is written at the end of the file.
+          :emphasis:`oappend` sets the file offset to the end of the file before each write, so that data is written at the end of the file.

-          *ocreat* specifies that if the file does not exist, the system is to create it.
+          :emphasis:`ocreat` specifies that if the file does not exist, the system is to create it.
 If a directory specified in the pathname does not exist, one is not created, and the new file is not created.
-If the file already exists and *oexcl* was not specified, the system allows the program to use the existing file.
-If the file already exists and *oexcl* was specified, the system fails the allocation and the job step.
+If the file already exists and :emphasis:`oexcl` was not specified, the system allows the program to use the existing file.
+If the file already exists and :emphasis:`oexcl` was specified, the system fails the allocation and the job step.

-          *oexcl* specifies that if the file does not exist, the system is to create it.
+          :emphasis:`oexcl` specifies that if the file does not exist, the system is to create it.
 If the file already exists, the system fails the allocation and the job step.
-The system ignores *oexcl* if *ocreat* is not also specified.
+The system ignores :emphasis:`oexcl` if :emphasis:`ocreat` is not also specified.

-          *onoctty* specifies that if the PATH parameter identifies a terminal device, opening of the file does not make the terminal device the controlling terminal for the process.
+          :emphasis:`onoctty` specifies that if the PATH parameter identifies a terminal device, opening of the file does not make the terminal device the controlling terminal for the process.

-          *ononblock* specifies the following, depending on the type of file
+          :emphasis:`ononblock` specifies the following, depending on the type of file

           For a FIFO special file

-          1. With *ononblock* specified and *ordonly* access, an open function for reading-only returns without delay.
+          1. With :emphasis:`ononblock` specified and :emphasis:`ordonly` access, an open function for reading-only returns without delay.

-          2. With *ononblock* not specified and *ordonly* access, an open function for reading-only blocks (waits) until a process opens the file for writing.
+          2. With :emphasis:`ononblock` not specified and :emphasis:`ordonly` access, an open function for reading-only blocks (waits) until a process opens the file for writing.

-          3. With *ononblock* specified and *owronly* access, an open function for writing-only returns an error if no process currently has the file open for reading.
+          3. With :emphasis:`ononblock` specified and :emphasis:`owronly` access, an open function for writing-only returns an error if no process currently has the file open for reading.

-          4. With *ononblock* not specified and *owronly* access, an open function for writing-only blocks (waits) until a process opens the file for reading.
+          4. With :emphasis:`ononblock` not specified and :emphasis:`owronly` access, an open function for writing-only blocks (waits) until a process opens the file for reading.

           5. For a character special file that supports nonblocking open

-          6. If *ononblock* is specified, an open function returns without blocking (waiting) until the device is ready or available.
+          6. If :emphasis:`ononblock` is specified, an open function returns without blocking (waiting) until the device is ready or available.
 Device response depends on the type of device.

-          7. If *ononblock* is not specified, an open function blocks (waits) until the device is ready or available.
+          7. If :emphasis:`ononblock` is not specified, an open function blocks (waits) until the device is ready or available.

-          *ononblock* has no effect on other file types.
+          :emphasis:`ononblock` has no effect on other file types.

-          *osync* specifies that the system is to move data from buffer storage to permanent storage before returning control from a callable service that performs a write.
+          :emphasis:`osync` specifies that the system is to move data from buffer storage to permanent storage before returning control from a callable service that performs a write.

-          *otrunc* specifies that the system is to truncate the file length to zero if all the following are true: the file specified exists, the file is a regular file, and the file successfully opened with *ordwr* or *owronly*.
+          :emphasis:`otrunc` specifies that the system is to truncate the file length to zero if all the following are true: the file specified exists, the file is a regular file, and the file successfully opened with :emphasis:`ordwr` or :emphasis:`owronly`.

-          When *otrunc* is specified, the system does not change the mode and owner. *otrunc* has no effect on FIFO special files or character special files.
+          When :emphasis:`otrunc` is specified, the system does not change the mode and owner. :emphasis:`otrunc` has no effect on FIFO special files or character special files.

           | **required**: False
           | **type**: list